Breakdown of the static dielectric screening approximation of Coulomb interactions in atomically thin semiconductors

-Here, we unravel conditions under which the frequency-independent dielectric screening approximation breaks down, and dynamic effects become a key factor in determining excitonic behaviour.
-We track gate-tunable exciton resonances in monolayer WSe$_{2}$ embedded in environments with static dielectric constants spanning three orders of magnitude but with a small range of high-frequency dielectric constants.
-In contrast with the preceding literature, we surprisingly observe an exciton resonance \textit{blueshift} for larger static dielectric constants.
-We explain this behavior by showing that the exciton binding energy primarily responds to the static dielectric constant, while the self-energy primarily depends on the high-frequency dielectric constant.
-Our results reveal the necessity of including a dynamic description to fully capture screened many-body states in $2$D systems.
-In addition, materials with strong frequency-dependent dielectric functions allow the selective tuning of exciton binding energy and self-energy, providing a knob to control quantum many-body states and their interactions and to design dielectric engineered optoelectronic and quantum devices.
+Here, we track gate-tunable exciton resonances in monolayer WSe$_{2}$ embedded in environments with static dielectric constants spanning three orders of magnitude but with the high-frequency dielectric constant changing by less than two times.
+In contrast with the preceding literature, we surprisingly observe an exciton resonance \textit{blueshift} for larger static dielectric constants, incompatible with the established theoretical understanding.
+We explain this behavior by introducing a model that accounts for the dynamic screening of electron-hole bound states, which shows that the exciton binding energy primarily responds to the static dielectric constant, while the self-energy of the bound state primarily depends on the high-frequency dielectric constant.
+Crucially, the free-particle bandgap remains dependent on the static dielectric constant, and reveals its inadequacy to describe bound electron-hole pairs under more extreme screening conditions.
+Our results reveal conditions under which the frequency-independent dielectric screening approximation breaks down, and dynamic effects become a key factor in determining excitonic behaviour.
+Further, they indicate the necessity of addressing excitons as bound-states to fully capture screening in $2$D systems.
+Materials with strong frequency-dependent dielectric functions allow the selective tuning of exciton binding energy and self-energy, providing a knob to control quantum many-body states and their interactions and to design dielectric engineered optoelectronic and quantum devices.